Anthony Bourdain’s Assistant Won’t Chase Him Around with a Hairbrush

 Batali’s name on her resume continues to open doors for Woolever today, but she ultimately wanted to write.
 She moved on to catering, private cooking and working on cookbooks, which led to her first project with Bourdain.
 Woolever hosted dinner parties in her apartment while recipe testing and editing Anthony Bourdain’s Les Halles Cookbook for $50 per recipe (plus grocery reimbursement).
 Years later, Bourdain, who is buddies with Batali, was looking for someone who “wouldn’t chase him around with a hairbrush,” and Woolever knew he needed someone with writing chops.
 They settled on $400 a week to start, and now she is in charge of his life’s general organization, gatekeeping (aka weeding out the weirdos from ongoing opportunities), editing books for his imprint and taking one trip a year with his CNN “Parts Unknown” film crew (she uses it as fodder for her own travel stories).

 Woolever and Bourdain are a lot alike.
 They indulge in solitude and dark humor and have lived their adult lives in the city.
 Both exchanged nuptials in 2007, and had kids about one year apart (later they enrolled their kids in jiu jitsu at the same place).
 Bourdain’s seemingly tough exterior doesn’t hint at his role as a father.
 His face, aged with experience exceeding what’s disclosed in Kitchen Confidential, has seen dark corners of empty bars; his hands, worn from his years as a chef, have held arguably as many cigarettes as chopsticks around the world.
-But as he writes in Appetites, the “monster of self-regard” loves being a father.
+But as he writes in Appetites, A Cookbook, the “monster of self-regard” loves being a father.
 Everything about it, for that matter.
 Woolever’s wandered in her past too, taking time to get “good and broke while going on a bunch of Nerve.com dates,” though her life is more maternal now.
 Neither subscribes to conventionality.